-- 2.19 The trajectory indicates that dwelling completions in the District are projected to remain below 480 dwellings per year, until the New Local Plan allocations begin to take effect.
-The Council will regularly review the trajectory on an annual basis. - 2.20 The NPPF requires Local Authorities to demonstrate that there is a 5 year supply of land for housing development.
-The Council's latest Interim Statement: Five Year Land Supply Statement 2020 2025 shows 5.16 years supply of housing land available.
+2.18 The trajectory indicates that dwelling completions in the District are projected to remain below 480 dwellings per year, on average, until the New Local Plan allocations begin to take effect.
+The Council will regularly review the trajectory on an annual basis.

 New Local Plan 2016 -2036.
 (Reg.
-18)
+19)

-2.21 The new Local Plan will aim to deliver between 9,500 and 11,000 new homes over the plan period 2016-2036.
+2.19 The new Local Plan will aim to deliver between 9,500 and 11,000 new homes over the plan period 2016-2036.
 A minimum of 2,000 of these will be provided as affordable dwellings.
-The Council aim to consult on the final numbers during the Reg.
-19 consultation expected in the summer of 2021.
-To achieve this, specific development sites suitable for not less than 4,500 new dwellings will be identified for development as follows:
+The Council consulted on the final numbers during the Reg.
+19 consultation in January/ February of 2022.
+The following HOU1 table was published